 The white coating greatly diminishes the appearance of the plant, but it is not fatal unless left uncontrolled.
 However, as it spreads, it stresses and weakens the plant and makes it hard for photosynthesis to occur.

-Controlling Powdery Mildew with Baking Soda
+Controlling Powdery Mildew With Baking Soda

 Baking soda has long been used as an inexpensive control for powdery mildew on plants.
 Unfortunately, baking soda fungicide is most effective as a preventative, offering only minimal benefits after your plants have become infected.
-If you know which plants are susceptible, spraying them weekly with the baking soda recipes, during humid or damp weather, can greatly reduce the incidence of powdery mildew in your garden.
+If you know which plants are susceptible, spraying them weekly with the baking soda recipe, during humid or damp weather, can greatly reduce the incidence of powdery mildew in your garden.

 - 1 tablespoon of baking soda